← All Articles

 The short version

 The roll cast is the cast you use when there's no room behind you for a backcast — brush, trees, or a bank at your back.
-Instead of casting line behind you, you drag the line into a D-shaped loop beside the rod, then make a crisp forward stroke that rolls the line out across the water.
+Instead of throwing line behind you, you drag the line into a D-shaped loop beside the rod, then make a crisp forward stroke that rolls the line out across the water.
 It's essential on North Georgia's tight, tree-lined freestone creeks and for repositioning a nymph rig without a full recast.
-Master the D-loop, stop the rod high, and let the line roll — it's one of the highest-value casts a trout angler can learn.
+The whole cast depends on two things: line on the water to load the rod, and a D-loop you let fully form before you fire.
+Master those, stop the rod high, and the line rolls — it's one of the highest-value casts a trout angler can learn, and on creeks like the Noontootla it's the cast you'll make more than any other.

 What is a roll cast?

 A roll cast is a fly cast made entirely in front of you — no backcast — so you can fish water where trees, brush, or a high bank block a normal overhead cast.
-The line never travels behind you; instead, it's loaded into a loop at your side and rolled out forward across the water.
-It's useful because:
+The line never travels behind you.
+Instead, it's loaded into a loop at your side using the grip the water has on the line, then rolled out forward across the surface.

-The roll cast lets you fish brushy, tree-lined water where a backcast is impossible — which is most small North Georgia trout creeks.
+The roll cast lets you fish brushy, tree-lined water where a backcast is impossible — which describes most small North Georgia trout creeks.

 How do you do a roll cast, step by step?

-The motion is simple once you feel the loop load:
+The motion is simple once you feel the loop load.
+Break it into five moves and practice each one in isolation before stringing them together:

 What are the most common roll-cast mistakes?